 Staff operating our telephone helpline have heard a few anecdotal reports from people saying they have skin reactions to conkers when they handle them.
 Our lead medical reviewer believes this to be a rare problem occurring equally in people with and without nut allergy.
 Clearly if this happens, they should be avoided.
 No one should be eating them as they are poisonous in their own right.

 Because of its name, many people with nut allergy believe that nutmeg must be avoided at all costs.
-It is possible that they are being over-cautious because there is no hard evidence to suggest that people with nut allergy are particularly at risk from nutmeg, and the incidence of nutmeg allergy is thought to be rare.
+They are almost certainly being over-cautious because there is no hard evidence to suggest that people with nut allergy are particularly at risk from nutmeg, and the incidence of nutmeg allergy is rare.
 However, not enough research has been carried out to be certain about how much of a problem it is.
-Nutmeg is the kernel of an apricot-like fruit and there is just the possibility that there might be cross-reactivity with almond, which is also a fruit kernel.
 If you are allergic to nuts and have never had a reaction to nutmeg it is likely that nutmeg poses no greater risk than many other foods.
-However, it would be sensible to be cautious, particularly if you are allergic to almonds or other fruit kernels such as apricot.

 (The above text was checked for accuracy by the Seed Crushers and Oil Processors Association)